The great news is that you can still qualify for an affordable burial insurance plan even if you have had a heart transplant in the past.

 THE BEST GUARANTEED ISSUE LIFE INSURANCE POLICY

-The best-guaranteed acceptance burial insurance policy will not make you wait more than two years to get you fully covered.
+The best insurance for transplant patients will not make you wait more than two years to get you fully covered.
 Some companies offer plans that have three or even four-year waiting periods.
 It’s totally insane!
-Avoid these plans at all cost.
+Avoid these plans at all costs.

 Age Limits: 50-85